scrollback/juri/README.md

 juri
 ====

-Compresses JSON objects into compact, human readable, juri-safe strings
+Encodes JSON objects into compact, human readable strings that are safe for use in URIs.

-Juri is exported as a CommonJS module.
-For use on the client, use browserify.
+Juri works with Node.js and with browserify.

 Installation
 ------------